Rajesh-Nair/Deep-learning-ANN-from-scratch/README.md

 ## Artificial Neural Network design from scratch using tensorflow (ANN)
 Next we would build similar network and process the same dataset using tensorflow which will give you a good comparison between 2 methods.
 Tensorflow frame is fast, efficient and easier to code.
 One of important highlight is tensorflow finds its own to do backward propagation and update parameters.
-*NOTE*: This program is written to compare the approach using numpy with that of tensorflow and that this not an ideal from scratch build program
+**NOTE**: This program is written to compare the approach using numpy with that of tensorflow and that this not an ideal build from scratch code.

 ## Reference : Andrew Ng's Deeplearning course on coursera